NASSERRRR/ytp/README.md

 For the easiest way to get started, download the ready-to-use executable for your operating system from the GitHub Releases page.
 FFmpeg is already included in these packages, so no separate installation is required.

 1. Go to the [GitHub Releases page](https://github.com/NASSERRRR/ytp/releases) for this project.
-2. Download the appropriate file for your OS (e.g., .dmg for macOS, .exe for Windows, .tar.gz for Linux).
+2. Download the appropriate file for your OS (e.g., .dmg for macOS, .exe for Windows).
 3. Run the executable.

 ### **Building from Source (for Developers)**